stavinski/iom-flights-api/README.md

 Object | Property | Description
 --- | --- | ---
-root | updated | The utc date & time of when the arrivals flight data was updated from the data feed root | flights | An array of flights that match the supplied request flight | id | The id of the flight this is the flight code flight | type | Reference type of this resource (always flight) flight.airport | name | Name of the airport the flight originated from
+root | updated | details about when the data was updated root | flights | An array of flights that match the supplied request updated | utc | The utc date & time of when the data was updated updated | local | The local date & time of when the data was updated flight | id | The id of the flight this is the flight code flight | type | Reference type of this resource (always flight) flight.airport | name | Name of the airport the flight originated from